-You don’t need to wait till January 1, before you start planning your marketing strategy and tactic on how to stay ahead of your competition in business in the coming year.
+You need not wait till January 1, before you plan your marketing strategy and tactic on how to stay ahead of your competition in business in the coming year.

 Start now to review your business activities of the past year to look for ways to make short and long-term positive changes where necessary.

-According to this article, for companies, sustaining a consistently high level of performance requires unique capabilities that may differ sharply from the strategies they used to succeed in the first place.
+According to this article, for companies, sustaining a consistently high level of performance requires unique capabilities that may differ sharply from the strategies they used to succeed.

 If you operate in an industry where little distinguishes your product or service from your competition, as a business leader, you need to make sure that your core processes and strategy set you apart from the rest.